Shearings: Origins

 In 1989, Mecca Leisure Group purchased Pleasurama, dropping the Smiths name and subsequently merging National Holidays with Shearings.
 The Rank Organisation took over Mecca in 1990, adding the business of Eagle Coaches, Tunbridge Wells and Gwalia Coaches, Llandudno Junction the same year.
 Rank then sold Shearings Holidays to a management buyout in 1996, backed by Bridgepoint Capital.

 3i, a venture capital firm that owned Wallace Arnold, purchased a controlling stake in Shearings in 2005 merging the former competitors first under the WA Shearings brand and then as Shearings Holidays.
 Eight Wallace Arnold Travel travel shops in Yorkshire were also briefly branded as WA Shearings before having their former name reinstated.
 The merger also brought with it a second National Holidays.
-This was the former East Yorkshire Travel, a subsidiary of the East Yorkshire bus company which had been renamed on being sold in 1997 and become part of the Wallace Arnold group in 2001.
+This was the former East Yorkshire Travel, a subsidiary of the East Yorkshire bus company which had been renamed in 1997 and become part of the Wallace Arnold group in 2001.

 3i and Indigo Capital sold the business to a management team in 2014 for an undisclosed figure, but which was less than 10% of business's £200m valuation back in 2005.
 At this time the company owned over 200 coaches, 52 hotels and offered coach, air, rail, cruise and hotels breaks to more than 170 destinations worldwide.
 This later became Specialist Leisure Group Limited which renamed itself Shearings Leisure Group Limited between 2016 and 2018, until reverting to their prior name.
 In April 2016, the business was purchased by Lone Star Funds, although it was reported the private equity firm has considered selling Specialist Leisure Group Limited on at least two prior occasions before later administration.
-The company's subsidiary Shearings Hotels Limited operated the Bay Hotels and Coach and Country Hotels brand.
+The company's subsidiary Shearings Hotels Limited operated the Bay Hotels and Coast and Country Hotels brand.